-The youngest pups enjoy soft, stuffed, or fuzzy toys.
+- Stuffed Squeaky Toys: The youngest pups enjoy soft, stuffed, or fuzzy toys.
 Your pet won’t care about the color and will be more interested in the texture and any sounds it makes.
 Squeakers and bells are big hits with youngsters.

 Homemade Puppy Toys

 Toys don't need to be expensive to be successful.

 Take a cue from cat toys and make a fishing-pole lure toy.
 These are especially popular with terriers, but many pups enjoy stalking and pouncing.
 The commercial versions for dogs are called flirt poles.
-You can make one from a longe whip found at horse tack shops by tying a stuffed toy or rag to the end and dragging it along the ground.
+You can make one from a lunge whip found at horse tack shops by tying a stuffed toy or rag to the end and dragging it along the ground.
 You can do the same simply using a long string with a rag tied on the end.
 Play keep-away with the toy, “flirting” it just out of reach so your puppy will chase it.
 Don’t let your dog catch it and play tug or the puppy will destroy it.
 The idea is to wear your dog out with chase exercise while you don’t have to race around.

 Be sure to supervise toy play.
 Many pups think the best game of all is to disembowel squeakers or bells, and if swallowed, these can cause dangerous blockages.
 Ears, eyes, noses, and tails of stuffed toys commonly get targeted, chewed off and swallowed.
-Supervise your puppy with all toys until you know what he can and cannot do with them.
+Supervise your puppy with all toys until you know what your dog can and cannot do with them.
 Even so-called indestructible dog toys may not be safe for some determined breeds.